virtuozzo/vhi-support-exam/README.md

 ```
 Provide generated keypair `exam_rsa` and `exam_rsa.pub` to the student along with the last two paragraphs of this README.

-Edit `00_vars_access.tf` to add openstack credentials for the VHI project.
+Edit `openstack-creds.sh` to add openstack credentials for the VHI project.

 ### Edit resource files.
 If necessary, edit `00_vars_vhi_cluster.tf` and `00_vars_bastion.tf` to use flavor and OS image names you have in your cluster.